-Think carefully before clicking “publish”
+Think carefully before clicking ‘Publish’

-When is a publisher not a publisher?
 According to the High Court, when it’s Google.

 In a landmark defamation case, the court has confirmed that publishing hyperlinks to defamatory material written by others does not count as publication – or republication.